 Topics include practical organizational and administrative content and skills, consideration for program planning, teacher evaluation, curriculum, policies, leadership, technology and standards for health education, physical education and extracurricular activities.

-Prerequisite: HPE 414 or HPE 418, or concurrent enrollment in HPE 414 or HPE 418, or consent of department chair.
+Prerequisite: HPE 414 or HPE 414W, or HPE 418 or HPE 418W, or concurrent enrollment in HPE 414W, or HPE 418W, or consent of department chair.

 Offered: Spring.